 In these uncertain times, the fund continues to experience very limited short-term investment growth.
 Furthermore, the fund continues to maintain less than adequate funded ratios.
 The fund has earned marginal rates of return over the short term.
-As shown in Exhibit 5-C of our report, the composite rate of return for the fund since 2004 is 4.98%.
-The investment smoothing method now mandated by statute serves to level the contribution and shield against annual investment volatility.
-However, it is not unnoticed that annual pension payments far exceeded the investment income during 2012 and an annual investment return of 8.19% would be needed to cover the outgoing benefit expenses.
+As shown in Exhibit 5-C of our report, the composite rate of return for the fund since 2004 is 5.36%.
+The investment smoothing method adopted initially by the fund and now mandated by statute serves to level the contribution and shield against annual investment volatility.
+However, it is not unnoticed that annual pension payments almost exceed the investment income during fye 2013 and an annual investment return of 7.66% is needed to cover outgoing benefit expenses.
 The Trustees should be advised that this is a potentially dangerous situation regarding the fund.
 Clearly municipal contributions will remain at high levels until the fund can annually increase its investment return.
+The short term investment return during this year plus the elimination of the funding for the Chief bonuses served to offset the demographic losses from the demographic shift.